 - Allergic reaction.
-If you’ve had an allergic reaction to Imfinzi or any of its ingredients, you shouldn’t receive Imfinzi.
+If you’ve had an allergic reaction to Imfinzi or any of its ingredients, you should not receive Imfinzi.
 Ask your doctor if other medications might be better for you.

-- Organ transplant.
-Treatment with Imfinzi may cause problems if you’ve had an organ transplant.
-Imfinzi can cause your body to harm the new organ.
-If you’ve had an organ transplant, talk with your doctor about whether Imfinzi treatment is safe for you.
+- Organ or stem cell transplant.
+Treatment with Imfinzi may cause problems if you’ve had an organ transplant or stem cell transplant.
+Imfinzi can cause your body to harm the transplant.
+If you’ve had an organ or stem cell transplant, talk with your doctor about whether Imfinzi treatment is safe for you.

 - Breathing or liver problems.
 Although rare, treatment with Imfinzi can cause side effects, including damage to your lungs or liver.
 If you have breathing or lung problems, talk with your doctor about whether Imfinzi is safe for you.

 - Previous radiation treatment.
 Non-small cell lung cancer, which Imfinzi treats, is sometimes treated with radiation.
 Receiving radiation before Imfinzi may increase your risk for serious inflammation in your lungs.
 If you’ve had radiation in your chest area, tell your doctor before starting Imfinzi.
 They may want to delay your treatment with Imfinzi to allow the effects of the radiation to wear off.

 - Infection.
 Certain infections need to be healed before you can safely start receiving Imfinzi.
 Be sure your doctor is aware of any active infections you may have before beginning Imfinzi treatment.